+Before purchasing animals or using animals for research, teaching or testing, you must have an approved IACUC protocol.
 Before your protocol can be approved, you (and personnel working with you) must complete required training.
 Access the AALAS training website.

-Animal Care and Use Procedures (ACUPs) and IACUC policies are your standard operating procedures.
+- Animal Care and Use Procedures (ACUPs) and IACUC policies are your standard operating procedures.
 Cornell faculty, researchers and their staff, animal facility personnel, and students must comply with these procedures.

-Animal Users Health and Safety Program (AUHSP) helps to identify health risks for you and your staff when using animals in research, teaching or testing.
+- Animal Users Health and Safety Program (AUHSP) helps to identify health risks for you and your staff when using animals in research, teaching or testing.
 All animal users are automatically enrolled in AUHSP and need to complete AUHSP requirements before access to facilities and animals is granted.